ThiagoGrassi/GPT-Discord-chatbot/README.md

 you need to install some npm dependencies

-npm i discord
-npm i openai
-npm i dotenv
+npm i discord, openai, dotenv

 10/01/2023